How we expect people to use and behave on the site

 Additionally, breaches often take significant amounts of volunteer time to deal with and risk mySociety’s ability to run the service.

-- Use WhatDoTheyKnow only to request specific information, not for general correspondence with public authorities, and certainly not for correspondence about your own personal circumstances.
+- Use WhatDoTheyKnow only to request specific information, not for general correspondence with public authorities, and certainly not for personal correspondence.

 - Do not include potentially defamatory/potential libellous comments (such as allegations) in your requests and annotations.